Report: Providence’s Ed Cooley a 'primary candidate' for Michigan basketball job

 Howard, 46, has spent the past six seasons on Erik Spoelstra’s staff following his 19-year career in the NBA.
 Despite having no experience as a head coach, Howard has received endorsements from former Fab Five teammates Jalen Rose and Jimmy King.

-Stadium.com basketball analyst Jeff Goodma reported Michigan assistant coach Luke Yaklich interviewed for the job on Friday and the Wolverines are planning to name a new coach by the end of the week.
+Stadium.com basketball analyst Jeff Goodman reported Michigan assistant coach Luke Yaklich interviewed for the job on Friday and the Wolverines are planning to name a new coach by the end of the week.

 jhawkins@detroitnews.com